 The revenue of staffing companies depends on the number of jobs they fill, which in turn can depend upon the economic environment.
-During economic slowdowns, many client companies may slow down or stop hiring altogether.
-During the recent COVID-19 pandemic, many client companies closed their businesses and stopped hiring or contracting employees.
-Internet employment sites expand a Company's ability to find workers without the help of traditional agencies.
+During economic slowdowns, many client companies may also slow down or stop hiring altogether.
+During the recent COVID-19 pandemic, many client companies closed their businesses and/or stopped hiring or contracting employees.
+Internet employment sites expand a Company's ability to find and source potential workers without the help of traditional agencies.
 Staffing companies often work as intermediaries, helping employers accurately describe job openings and screen candidates.
 Increasing the use of sophisticated, automated job description and candidate screening tools could make many traditional functions of personnel agencies obsolete.
 Free social networking sites such as LinkedIn and Facebook are also becoming a common way for recruiters and employees to connect without the assistance of a staffing agency.

-To avoid large placement agency fees, big companies may use in-house personnel staff, current employee referrals, or human resources consulting companies to find and hire new personnel.
-Because placement agencies typically charge a fee based on a percentage of the first year's salary of a new worker, companies with many jobs to fill have a financial incentive to avoid use of agencies.
+To avoid large placement agency fees, big companies may use in-house personnel recruiting staff, current employee referrals, or human resources consulting companies to find and hire new personnel.
+Because placement agencies typically charge a fee based on a percentage of the first year's salary of a new worker, companies with many jobs to fill may have a financial incentive to avoid use of agencies where it is less costly to invest in in-house resources.

 Many staffing companies are small and may depend heavily on a big customer for a large portion of revenue.
-Large customer concentration may lead to increased revenue, but also expose agencies to higher risks.
+Large customer concentration may lead to increased revenue, but also expose agencies to concentration risks.
 When major accounts experience financial hardships, and have less need for temporary employment services, agencies stand to lose large portions of revenue.